KronicDeth/intellij-elixir/UPGRADING.md

 # Upgrading

+## v9.0.0

+If you depended on the ability of go to either the source or decompiled module or function from Go To Symbol or Go To Declaration, you now need to open the `.beam` file directly using Find File or the Project Tool pane.

 ## v6.0.0

 IntelliJ IDEA `v14.1.X` is no longer supported because [it lacked the necessary APIs to support concurrent test tracking](https://github.com/KronicDeth/intellij-elixir/pull/732) in the Test Results pane.
 You will need to update to a newer version (15+) of IntelliJ IDEA or equivalent JetBrains IDE generation.